Squad-Wiki/squad-wiki-pipeline-map-data/README.md

 Cargo tables allow the automatic re-use of its data on many wiki pages.
 Therefore, we only have to update the Cargo data and all wiki pages are automatically updated with the latest data.
 The data is pulled from the Cargo tables using [Scribunto](https://www.mediawiki.org/wiki/Extension:Scribunto).
 Scribunto allows powerful programming (using the [programming language Lua](<https://en.wikipedia.org/wiki/Lua_(programming_language)>)) to manipulate and visualize the data onto wiki pages - everything done automatically.

 If you want to learn more about the wiki-side programming and maintenance, see our [Squad Wiki Cargo Maintenence documentation](https://squad.gamepedia.com/Squad_Wiki_Editorial/Cargo_Maintenance).
-Below documentation focuses exclusively on the first four steps that make up the pipeline.
+Below documentation focuses exclusively on the first three steps that make up the pipeline.

 ## Latest output files